By: Erin Stair, MD, MPH (This is an updated version & scroll all the way down if you want to watch my video instead!)

 2) Through the inhalation of aerosols: These are are tiny viral droplets that are small enough to be inhaled AND reach your lungs.

 3) Contact transmission: Viral particles are transferred to your mucous membranes directly or indirectly through an object or other person.
 (Fomite is the name for an object that can transmit an infectious disease.)

 The virus most often spreads through tiny droplets in the air when someone sneezes, spits or coughs.
 This means that in most cases, close contact with infected folks is the biggest risk factor for becoming infected with the flu.

-My list of Natural Tips for Fighting the Flu
+All “that” said, here is my list of Natural Tips for Fighting the Flu and Cold:

-1) Carry around a natural hand sanitizer in your pocket or purse to naturally fight the flu and common cold and wash your hands frequently
+1) Carry around hand sanitizer in your pocket or purse to naturally fight the flu and common cold.
+(Also a COVID-19 no-brainer)

 When I did my internal medicine rotation at a hospital in Brooklyn, my Attending physician told me, “We get sick because we have holes, and things get in our holes that make us sick.
 And people use their hands and things get on their hands, and then they stick their hands with those things on them in their holes.”